Build predictable behaviour by teaching routines like curriculum content.

 Reduce avoidance and defiance by giving an immediate, achievable success that re-engages the student with learning.

-Protect dignity and relationship by ensuring the pupil experiences positive attention soon after being corrected.
+Protect dignity and relationship by ensuring the student experiences positive attention soon after being corrected.

 Rebuild trust and clarify expectations without creating dependency on long conversations.